Hennepin Civil Court

 When filing an Implied Consent Petition, a petitioner may request a judicial stay of the balance of the driver's license revocation and license plate impoundment periods pursuant to Minn.
 Stat. § 169A.53, subd.
 2(c) pending resolution of the Implied Consent Hearing.
 The judicial stay may be granted provided the petitioner meets certain criteria.
 To request temporary reinstatement, please follow these steps:

 Step 1.
-Draft a letter addressed to Chief Judge Kerry Meyer requesting that the balance of the petitioner’s driver's license revocation and/or license plate impoundment periods be stayed pending resolution of the Implied Consent Hearing.
+Draft a letter addressed to Chief Judge Kerry W. Meyer requesting that the balance of the petitioner’s driver's license revocation and/or license plate impoundment periods be stayed pending resolution of the Implied Consent Hearing.
 This letter must include the petitioner’s:

 • Full name;